resa89/pridentifier/README.md

 <img align="center" src="img/screenshots/04a_inspection_load.png">

-After loading the unknown print, you must start the inspection.
+After loading an unknown print, you must start the inspection.
 When finished, the results are shown in the table.
 The decissions are made for every segment on the test image.

 <img align="center" src="img/screenshots/04b_inspection_done.png">